codehsbooks/apjava/Programming-with-Karel/if-statements.md

 # If Statements and Conditionals

 Now that Karel can understand and learn new commands, it is time to write programs that have Karel adapt to different situations.
-Like functions, these new additions to Karel's language will allow us to write code that can be used in many different situations.
+Like methods, these new additions to Karel's language will allow us to write code that can be used in many different situations.

 ## Asking Questions about Karel's World